Arts and Culture Wall of Fame

 Summer Trillium Awards

 The goal of the Summer Trillium Awards program is to Recognize and Encourage Outstanding Horticultural Displays for Public Viewing in the City of Niagara Falls.
-Visit the Trillium Awards page for details.
+Learn more about the Trillium Awards.

 Volunteer Recognition Awards